National Practice Guidance

 There are a number of national guidance documents to inform safeguarding practice and some links are provided below.
 See also separate pages on this website for Mental Capacity Act, Deprivation of Liberty Safeguards and Making Safeguarding Personal.

 A guide to support those who work with people who have care and support needs, whose circumstances make them vulnerable, and who may also be victims of domestic abuse.
 Its purpose is to help staff to give better informed and more effective support to people who need an adult safeguarding service because of domestic abuse: Guide to Support Practitioners and Managers

 Modern slavery is a serious crime.
 It includes slavery, servitude, and forced or compulsory labour and human trafficking.
 Modern slavery victims can often face more than one type of abuse and slavery, for example if they are sold to another trafficker and then forced into another form of exploitation.
 A person is trafficked if they are brought to (or moved around) a country by others who threaten, frighten, hurt and force them to do work or other things they don’t want to do.
 How to report Modern Slavery.
-More information for workers in Health, Housing and Education.
+More information can be found at the Modern Slavery helpline.

 It is important that social workers and their managers are as clear as possible on which legal powers or options apply to which situations, and in cases of any uncertainty that they consult their senior managers and/or the legal department of the Local Authority.This guide clarifies existing powers and legal options relating to access to adults suspected to be at risk of abuse or neglect where access is restricted or denied.
 It lays out the potential routes to resolution and contains links to relevant legislation and case law.
 Access to adults suspected to be at risk or abuse or neglect